ngrewe/gnustep-boxes/README.md

 GNUstep Make is a set of makefiles for GNU make that constitutes the build system used to build GNUstep applications.
 The git submodule references the github mirror of the GNUstep SVN repository.
+GNUstep make is configured to use the non-fragile ABI.

 #### GNUstep Base